-Because of the wide variety of displays and devices it makes sense to consider that many people will scroll if they don’t see anything clickable within the viewport.
-Either that, or they will choose something from your navigation OR they will leave your site.
+Because of the wide variety of displays and devices, it makes sense to consider that many people will scroll if they don’t see anything clickable within the viewport.
+If not, they will choose something from your navigation OR they will leave your site.

-The best practice is to give users a reason to scroll but in my humble opinion we are years beyond that.
+The best practice is to give users a reason to scroll but in my humble opinion we are years beyond needed so much direction.
 No one needs a “Scroll” button to tell them there is more content below the big hero image.
 There are almost 3 billion smartphones in the world today.
 People are used to scrolling when they want to read more or view more images.
-It can even be argued that users on tablets and desktops are used to scrolling as many of use use touch pads and mouse wheels to navigate.
+It can even be argued that users on tablets and desktops are used to scrolling as many of them use touch pads and mouse wheels to navigate.

-Assuming they landed on your webpage for some compelling reason I would argue that they will stay and scroll or use the navigation without an obvious nagging scroll button.
+Assuming they landed on your webpage for some compelling reason, I argue that they will stay and scroll or use the navigation without an obvious button telling them to scroll.

 It is important to remember that many (probably most) visitors to your website are:

-That is why the typical bounce rate is so high.
-The vast majority of visitors do not sincerely care about what you are offering to read in depth.
+That is why the typical bounce rate for a website is so high.
+The vast majority of visitors do not sincerely care about what you are offering, to read in depth.
 That, ..unfortunately, is the world we live in.

 Bounce rates are often lower on things like news articles where users really dig into reading the content vs. searching for what to read on a page.